OwenDa/portfolio-1/README.md

   1. Foreground-to-background colour contrast was tested with both [WebAIM](https://webaim.org/resources/contrastchecker/) and [Coolors.co](https://coolors.co/contrast-checker) contrast checking tools.
     <img src="assets/images/read-me-images/contrast-checking-examples.png" alt="Side-by-side examples of the aforementioned tools in use." width="70%" height="auto">

-  4. [PingDom](https://tools.pingdom.com) was used to test pageload speeds and pages sizes.
+  4. [PingDom](https://tools.pingdom.com) was used to test page-load speeds and pages sizes.
 This helped to guide actions such as [image optimisation](#performance).
    <img src="assets/images/read-me-images/pingdom-example-adopt-page.png" alt="Example of PingDom results (adopt.html)" width="40%" height="auto">
   6. [Page Speed Insights](https://pagespeed.web.dev/) was used for the same purpose.
-Notably, however, Page Speed Insights revealed a highlights the disparity in performance between the Mobile and Desktop user experiences which should be reduced in future development.
+Notably, however, Page Speed Insights highlights a disparity in performance between the Mobile and Desktop user experiences which should be reduced in future development.
      <img src="assets/images/read-me-images/page-speed-insights-home-comparison.png" alt="Screenshot of Page Speed Insights for the Home page, with a performance score of 99 for desktop and 88 for mobile" width="70%" height="auto">
   4. [Lighthouse](https://developers.google.com/web/tools/lighthouse) reports were generated for all pages, scoring each page on Performance, Accessibility, Best Practices and SEO.
  <img src="assets/images/read-me-images/wow-lighthouse-trio-light-mode.png" alt="Lighthouse report summaries for all pages, showing scores of 99 Performance, 97 for Accessibility, 100 for Best Practices and 100 for SEO." width="70%" height="auto">